d11wtq/dm-sql-finders/README.md

 notably building DM's query interface atop [Veritas](https://github.com/dkubb/veritas), with the adapter layer generating SQL by walking a Veritas relation (an AST - abstract syntax tree).
 Because of the way DM 1 handles queries, it is not trivial to support SQL provided by the user (except for the trival case of it being in the WHERE clause).
-With any hope, gems like this will either not be needed in DM 2.0, or at least will be easy to implement cleanly.
+With any hope, gems like this will either not be needed in DM 2.0, or at least will be easy to implement cleanly, since SQL and Veritas play nicely with each other.

 ## Installation